‘You lead an inclusive school, well-supported by your Chair of

 assess-plan-do-review cycle.
 Progress will be recorded on an Intervention Tracker.

-This is similar to Stage Two, but in this case the child will have been identified as having longer term barriers to learning and the interventions which have been planned may need to be continuous or longer term.
-It may also involve us in contacting external assessments that can help us with our planning.
+This is similar to SEN Support, but in this case the child will have been identified as having longer term barriers to learning and the interventions which have been planned may need to be continuous or longer term.
+It may also involve us in contacting assessments that can help us with our planning.
 We ensure that parental consent is sought before any outside agencies are involved.